I received an eARC from the author (whom I know) in exchange for an honest review. It has not affected my opinions.

-Genre: Fantasy Romance (Retelling) Age Range: Adult Star Rating: 4 stars Series: yes - second book of companion series
+Genre: Fantasy Romance Age Range: Adult Star Rating: 4 stars Series: second book

 Blurb taken from Goodreads.
 Add to your shelves here.

-Read my reviews of other books by Megan Van Dyke:
+Read my reviews of other books by Avery Ames:

 - CAMBIARE (#1)